dnass/svelte-canvas/README.md

 All DOM events on the `<canvas>` element are forwarded to the `Canvas` component, so [handling an event](https://svelte.dev/docs#Element_directives) is as simple as `<Canvas on:click={handleClick}>`.

 Individual `Layer` instances can also handle events that fall within their bounds when the `layerEvents` prop on the parent `Canvas` component is `true`.
-Event handlers registered with the `on:` directive receive a `CustomEvent` with properties `detail.x` and `detail.y` representing the coordinates of the event relative to the parent canvas.
+Event handlers registered with the `on:` directive receive a `CustomEvent` with properties `detail.x` and `detail.y` representing the coordinates of the event relative to the parent canvas, as well as `detail.originalEvent`, which contains the original `canvas` DOM event.

 ```ts
 <script>